orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-14-using-github-actions-to-run-vapor-deployments.md

 `deploy-production.yml` for production, `deploy-staging.yml` for staging, etc.

 One important note, before everything else, in the examples below whenever you see `secrets.X` make sure to wrap it with `${{` and `}}` in your actual workflow file.
-GitHub automatically removes any mention variables when building the site, so I had to place them with without variable wrappers to avoid this.
+GitHub automatically removes any mentioned variables when building the site, so I had to place them without variable wrappers to avoid this.

-That's really smart from GitHub to protect accidental exposure of secrets!
+That's smart from GitHub to protect against accidental exposure of secrets!

 ## Basic deployment using GitHub Actions without custom Docker image